• Say That Again 2026

 Dougherty Arts Center

-"Say That Again" is back!
-This February, Early Era Collective is reimagining our annual Black History Month tradition through dynamic street and contemporary dance collaborations, live hip hop music, and spoken word.
-Join us where movement, rhythm, and words come together to tell bold, unapologetic stories of culture, identity, and community.
+This February, Early Era Collective reimagined our annual Black History Month tradition through dynamic street and contemporary dance collaborations, live hip hop music, and spoken word.
+“Say That Again” combined movement, rhythm, and words to tell bold, unapologetic stories of culture, identity, and community.

-Exploring dance forms developed by Black creators, this year we’re diving into styles like Hip Hop, House, West African, and Tap (fun fact: the original street style!).
-Entertaining, thought-provoking, and fresh, the show will end with our fan favorite all-styles community freestyle - an unforgettable participatory experience.
+Exploring dance forms developed by Black creators, this year we dove into styles like Hip Hop, House, West African, and Tap.
+Entertaining, thought-provoking, and fresh, the show always ends with our fan favorite all-styles community freestyle - an unforgettable participatory experience.

-Co-Produced by Stephanie Patrick and Daniel Broxton, this is our third iteration of “Say That Again.”
-Our project is supported, in part, by the City of Austin Office of Arts, Culture, Music and Entertainment, the Artist Access Program, and East Side Performing Arts.
+Co-Produced by Stephanie Patrick and Daniel Broxton, this was our third iteration of “Say That Again.”
+Our project was supported, in part, by the City of Austin Office of Arts, Culture, Music and Entertainment, the Artist Access Program, and East Side Performing Arts.

 • Choreographers: